 While it is not necessary to create an API that follows REST or JSON, it improves the user experience and enhances the use cases of your API.

 The majority of API users are mobile app developers or web developers.
-When you offer RESTful API, a developer is more likely to use your API.
+If you offer a RESTful API, a developer is more likely to use your API.

 If you can develop an API that has all these features, you can deploy an API that gets the job done easily for the developer.